Paritosh025/world_happiness/README.md

 # 🌍 World Happiness Analysis (2015–2019)

+---

+## 📖 Introduction
+This project explores global happiness patterns using the World Happiness Report (2015–2019) dataset.
+The goal is to perform data cleaning, transformation, and analysis to understand how different social and economic factors contribute to happiness across countries and over time.

+---

 ## 📌 Problem Statement
 This project analyzes **global happiness trends** based on multiple social and economic factors.
 Instead of using the raw "Happiness Score," a **Weighted Score** is computed using these factors: